-Diversity as a democratic value is multifaced in another important way.
-While pure remedial interests in affirmative action tell the story of a Black and White America and tend to focus on the history of oppression African Americans.
-There is certainly not too much of a focus on that history, and to a large degree, this article was motivated to combat efforts to erase it from public memory.
-However, the story of race and racism in America, includes many other racial and ethnic identities that should be acknowledged and considered.
+Diversity is multifaced in another important way as a democratic value.
+The story of affirmative action is often told through the lens of Black and white United States, with a focus on the history of oppression African Americans have faced.
+There is certainly little evidence of a focus on that history in the SFFA decision.
+To a large degree, the motivation behind this article was to combat efforts to erase it from public memory.
+However, the story of race and racism in the United States includes many other racial and ethnic identities that should be acknowledged and considered.
 Diversity can include these stories about the past and the present.
-Diversity as a democratic value not only incorporates differences in race and ethnicity, but also those of gender, acknowledging the spectrum of sexual orientations and gender identities.
+As a democratic value, diversity not only incorporates differences in race and ethnicity, but also those of gender, acknowledging the spectrum of sexual orientations and gender identities.

-Conclusion—SFFA, Anti CRT and the Memory WArs
+Conclusion—SFFA, Anti-CRT and the Memory Wars

 “Critical race theory was yesterday’s scandal.
 Today, diversity-equity-and-inclusion initiatives are in the crosshairs of critics across the political spectrum who seek to dismantle any notion that racism is systemic and thus deserving of systemic remedies.”
-Indeed, the assault on Critical Race Theory has recently been extended to encompass an attack on Diversity, Equity, and Inclusion (DEI) programs in both academic institutions and workplaces, often portrayed as attempts to indoctrinate individuals in CRT ideologies.
+Indeed, the assault on critical race theory has recently been extended to encompass an attack on DEI programs in both academic institutions and workplaces, often portrayed as attempts to indoctrinate individuals in CRT ideologies.

-Memory laws and bans on DEI trainings, initiatives and offices, are the openly declared aspect of the memory wars.
-Memory wars also take place more covertly, in Courts and on campuses, when justices, administrators, deans and other citizens and officials make claims about affirmative action and racial remedies more broadly.
-This article uncovers how the SFFA majority reconfigures the past in a way that diverges from the history of race in America in a way that dismantles any understanding that racism is systemic and thus requires redressing.
+Memory laws and prohibitions on DEI training, initiatives, and offices, are the openly declared aspect of the memory wars.
+Memory wars also take place more covertly, in courts and on campuses, when justices, administrators, deans, and other citizens and officials make claims about affirmative action and racial remedies more broadly.
+This article uncovers how the SFFA majority reconfigures the past in a way that diverges from the history of race in the United States.
+The majority thereby dismantled any understanding that racism is systemic and thus requires redressing.
 It also demonstrates how universities and other advocates of affirmative action, in their effort to make affirmative action seem benign, contributed to shaping this ahistorical narrative that was subsequently adopted by the majority in the SFFA case.
-It seems that what has started as a strategic tern to utilitarian claims for affirmative action, has, with time, grown to take over the discourse over affirmative action and racial diversity within and outside the courts.
-Uncovering the part of universities and other proponents of affirmative action is not about assigning blame, but rather a silver-lining.
+Apparently, what began as a strategic turn to utilitarian claims for affirmative action, has, with time, grown to take over the discourse about affirmative action and racial diversity within and outside the courts.
+Uncovering the part of universities and other proponents of affirmative action is not about assigning blame, but finding a silver lining.